Sony Picture Profiles Explained - How To Create Film Simulations With Your Sony Camera

 Gamma

-Gamma refers to how the camera reads the input data and affects contrast.
+Gamma refers to how the camera reads the input data and control the contrast and brightness distribution in an image.
 You can compare it to the S curve you find in editing software.

 Each gamma setting will offer a different contrast and dynamic range.